ena-infrastructure/specifications/ena-oauth2-chaining.md

 - The client MAY use the `scope` parameter to specify particular scope(s) for the request.

-    - The client MUST NOT request a scope that is not authorized by the user in relation to the presented `subject_token`.
+    - In deployments where the subject (user) is the actual resource owner, the client MUST NOT request a scope that is not authorized by the user in relation to the presented `subject_token`.
+See [Section 4.3](#token-exchange-and-the-user-and-resource-owner-distinction).

-    - If the originating and target domains use different scope models, the scope value(s) given in the `scope` parameter MUST be scopes defined within the originating domain.
-A scope mapping will be performed later, see [Section 3.5.1](#scope-mapping-across-domains).
+    - If the originating and target domains use different scope models, whether the supplied scope values are specific for the originating or target domain is deployment specific.
+See [Section 3.5.1](#scope-mapping-across-domains).

 Client authentication at the token endpoint MUST follow \[[Ena.OAuth2.Profile](#ena-oauth2-profile)\].
 If `private_key_jwt` is used, the `iss` and `sub` of the client assertion MUST equal the client’s identifier registered at the originating authorization server.

 <a name="3-3-2-inbound-token-requirements"></a>
 #### 3.3.2.
 Inbound Token Requirements

-The `subject_token` used as input to token exchange:
+This profile defines the following requirements for the `subject_token` used as input to the token exchange:

-- MUST be either an access token or a refresh token issued by the originating authorization server to the requested client.
+- The `subject_token` MUST be either an access token or a refresh token issued by the originating authorization server to the requesting client.

-- MUST be valid, not expired, and not revoked at the time of the request.
+- The token MUST be valid, not expired, and not revoked at the time of the request.

-- MUST be bound to a user (resource owner).
+- The token MUST be bound to a user.

-- MUST have been issued with a scope (or other authorization attribute) that confers the right to perform cross-domain token exchange.
-The specific scope name is deployment specific; nevertheless, the originating authorization server MUST enforce that the inbound token conveys this right.

 A requesting entity MUST NOT include a token that does not fulfil all the above requirements in a token exchange request.